 One popular segment of the Virginia Beach city is the area of Chesapeake Beach.
-It’s more commonly called Chic’s or Chick’s Beach.
+It’s more commonly called by the locals as Chic’s or Chick’s Beach.
 This strip of sandy beaches along the Chesapeake Bay is on the east and west sides of the 23 mile long Chesapeake Bay Bridge Tunnel in Virginia Beach.
 This bridge tunnel connects Virginia Beach to Virginia’s Eastern Shore.

 At the Bay, beach-goers will enjoy a gentler wave beach day and a laid-back vibe.
 At the end of the day, an evening stroll under the Bridge Tunnel at Sunset can’t be beat.